Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 Replies has the largest standard deviation, which isn't surprising since so many tweets have a tiny number of them.
 <br>
-It's not wonder finding correlations is hard, most tweets don't have enough engagement to say anything in particular about them.
+It's no wonder finding correlations is hard, most tweets don't have enough engagement to say anything in particular about them.
 But it does mean that there are some extreme outliers we can look at that might tell us something about what identifies a very successful tweet.
 I took a look at that top 20% of both engagement and engagement rate to see if there were any obvious takeaways.
 <br>
 Interestingly - the two were actually very different.
 The top 30 tweets by engagement all featured either time sensitive calls to action (vote on X immediately, come to Y event tomorrow, etc.) or had links to maps.
 However the top 30 tweets by engagement were almost entirely congratulations or thanks to other accounts (ex: @twitter_user Thanks for your support! 🙏🚆🚍).
 <br>